BarnesElizabeth/w19-360420-machine-learning/ErrorAnalysis.md

 Line 200 of `DataSet.java` calls a method to figure out the labels of the most similar data points to the one currently being tested.
 The most simple baseline to compare the model to would be using a k value of 1, so that it only looks for the most simmilar point, wihtout analyzing the other ones nearby to come up with a potentially better guess.
-As shown in graph 1, this gives an average of `95.81% ± 0.01`.
+As shown in graph 1, this gives an average accuracy of `95.81% ± 0.01`.
-Graph 1 also shows that the accurasy of the prediction is maximized when `k = 3`.
+Graph 1 also shows that the accuracy of the prediction is maximized when `k = 3`.

 ## Analysis of different error types